Why Do People Need a Transfusion?

 What Are the Benefits of Blood Transfusions?

-In people with anemia or those getting chemotherapy, the greatest benefit of a transfusion is increased blood flow to nourish the organs and improve oxygen levels in the body.
-This can keep them from feeling too tired and help give them enough energy for the activities of daily life.
+In kids with anemia or those getting chemotherapy, the greatest benefit of a transfusion is increased blood flow to nourish the organs and improve oxygen levels in the body.
+This can keep kids from feeling too tired and help give them enough energy for the activities of daily life.
 Benefits like this often are felt fairly quickly.

-For patients with bleeding problems, transfusions with platelets or plasma can help to control or prevent bleeding problems.
+For someone with bleeding problems, transfusions with platelets or plasma can help to control or prevent bleeding complications.